port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/newrelic.md

 An `Entity` can be a host, an application, a service, a database, or any other component that sends data to New Relic.
 An `Issue` is a group of incidents that describe the underlying problem of your symptoms.
-A `Service Level` are your key measurements or goals used to determine the performance of your monitored system.
+A `Service Level` can be one of your key measurements or goals used to determine the performance of your monitored system.

 ## Common use cases